-- Council tax levels will increase by £5 (Band D) in 2021/22 and thereafter will increase at a rate of 2.0% per annum - Estimated income from business rates will increase in line with current data about the operation of the Business Rates Pool and allowing for marginal growth in future years - New Homes Bonus will continue to be paid for only legacy payments relating to previous years. - A pay award freeze in 2021/22 for all staff earning more than the median pay c£24,000, and 2% award for staff earning below this level.
-Pay award is assumed at 2% from 2021/22 onwards.
-The - The efficiency schemes and income set out in the Business Strategy will be realised during 2021/22. - Further ongoing efficiencies will need to be realised in each subsequent year to 2024/25 - Revenue rental income from the Beeston Phase 2 development from 2021/22 is not included within the MTFS projections at this stage.
+- Council tax levels will increase by £5 (Band D) in 2022/23 and thereafter will increase at a rate of 2.0% per annum - Estimated income from business rates will be in line with current data about the operation of the Business Rates Pool and allowing for only marginal growth in future years.
+Business Rates forecast beyond 2022/23 are very tentative and will be dependent upon the outcome of the Fair Funding Review. - New Homes Bonus will be paid for only legacy payments relating to previous years. - A pay award of 2% in 2022/23 and onwards is assumed for all employees. - The efficiency schemes and income set out in the Business Strategy will be realised during 2022/23. - Further ongoing efficiencies will need to be realised in each subsequent year to 2025/26.